headshot of Chris Ward, diocesan manager in the Nelson Anglican Diocese

 Chris Ward

-Chris oversees diocesan administration and finances, ensuring the Anglican Centre effectively supports the ministry of the bishop and parishes.
+Chris served as diocesan manager from 2022-2024, ensuring the Anglican Centre effectively supported the ministry of the bishop and parishes.

 Volunteers: at the heart of our ministry